naheim/seyibExercises/RExercises/01_PBDB.md

 Each of these species have morphologic data (e.g., shell width measurements) attached to them in the paleobiology database.
 You can search for this information by searching taxonomic names [here](https://paleobiodb.org/cgi-bin/bridge.pl?a=beginTaxonInfo).

-1. Each of the ammonite specimens in [Part I of Lab 2](/LabExercise2.md#part-i) belongs to one of these three species.
-Based on 1) the morphologic information on these three species in the Paleobiology Database and 2) the morphologic information from Lab 2, can you tell which specimens belong to which species?
-Explain your reasoning.

-2. Look up *Xenoceltites variocostatus* in the Paleobiology Database.
+1. Look up *Glyptophiceras sinuatum*, *Xenoceltites variocostatus*, and *Submeekoceras mushbachanum* in the Paleobiology Database.
 Find the first person (journal paper/reference) to name this species.
-(Hint: Both the first and second author's last names start with "B").
-What is the name of the article?
+(Hint: For *X. variocostatus *, both the first and second author's last names start with "B").
+What is the name of the article for each?

-3. Do a [google scholar](https://scholar.google.com/) search for this article.
+2. Do a [google scholar](https://scholar.google.com/) search for the article that first names *Xenoceltites variocostatus*.
 Open it and scroll down to the "Plates" subsection.
 You should see various pictures of different ammonites towards the very end of the article.
 Find the pictures of *Xenoceltites variocostatus*.
-Based on the features in these pictures, can you identify which specimens in [Part I of Lab 2](https://github.com/aazaff/teachPaleobiology/blob/master/LabExercise2.md#part-i) belong to this species?
+Which plates illustrate this species, and how what is the maximum diameter of the illustrated specimens (in units of mm)?